-If you’ve done the work in estimating your income and expenses, you can try to plug these values in our free Income Estimator to see what kind of per-mile cost and per-mile revenue you’ll be looking at.
+If you’ve done the work in estimating your income and expenses, you can try to plug these values in our free Income Estimation calculator to see what kind of per-mile cost you’ll have and per-mile revenue you’ll need to make to cover them.

 If you are currently an owner-operator and you end up getting amounts from the Income Estimator that you think are incorrect, it could be a sign you’re overlooking an expense or two somewhere.
 (If you think the fault is on the our end, I’d love to hear any feedback you have.)